New to the Alert Program®?

 - Or adults might use the words, “high alert, low alert, and just right for _________” (fill in the blank for any activity.
 For example, are you in an optimal state right now while reading this webpage?
 If so, you could say, “I’m just right for reading.”)

 If a child, student, or adult client is non-verbal or currently uses a limited vocabulary, then the abstract concept of an engine may not be helpful, and could even be irritating as one boy exclaimed, “I don’t have an engine!”
-He knew he was a boy and not an engine (and wondered if we lost our minds).
+He knew he was a boy and not an engine (and wondered if we’d lost our minds).
 Those children who are more concrete thinkers might do better with actual photos taken when they are in high, low, or just right states of alertness.
 Then, instead, of using words, they can point to the photo that best indicates their level of alertness.

-And for those children, students, or adult clients who are not yet capable of pointing to a photo of themselves in different alert states, then the adults in their life can use the vocabulary (without the individual identifying their level of alertness).
+And for those children, students, or adult clients who are not yet capable of pointing to a photo of themselves in different alert states, then the adults in their lives can use the vocabulary (without the individual identifying their level of alertness).
 For example, parents might comment to each other at breakfast, “This morning when I helped John get out of bed, his engine seemed really low and groggy.
 So, I asked him to play some tug-of-war with a towel (heavy work to his muscles).
 After giggling in our tug-of-war game, his engine got into a just right gear.
 Then he got dressed much more quickly and cooperatively.”
 In this way, the parents are not using the engine vocabulary with the child but using the analogy with each other to better problem solve.

-To learn more about how to be “detectives” and support self-regulation in homes, schools, therapy clinics, and other settings, check out our Alert Program® Online Course.
+You may find our Overview of the Alert Program® Webinar helpful as you consider how you want to start using the program.
+Or to learn more about how to be “detectives” and support self-regulation in homes, schools, therapy clinics, and other settings, check out our Alert Program® Online Course.
 And to learn about low-budget activities to support self-regulation, even when children can’t talk about or use the engine analogy, check out the Take Five! book.

 Can I use the Alert Program® with an individual who has autism?

 Yes.
-For those children, students, or adult clients on the autism spectrum who are verbal and interactive, they can choose what analogy they want to use.
+For those children, students, or adult clients on the autism spectrum who are verbally interactive, they can choose what analogy they want to use.
 If a child loves dinosaurs, then raptors could be high, brontosauruses could be low, and stegosauruses could be just right.
 Whatever descriptors have meaning for the child can be used.

 For example, after a teacher learns the Alert Program® information, she may offer the child two choices when he comes in from the bus at the beginning of the school day.
 Upon entering the classroom, she may observe that the child’s engine is not in an optimal state for learning.
 She might think, “Hmmm, his engine looks high after the bus ride.”
 Rather than ask the child about his engine level, she would just offer a self-regulation strategy and say, “Let’s get ready for circle time.
 Would you like to help me carry this box of books or push the basket of blocks to our circle area?”
 In this way, the child gets the heavy muscle work he needs to help his engine get in a just right place for listening at circle time (but he is not talking about his engine.
 The adult is guiding his self-regulation choices).